-If you move the cruise control lever or press the main switch button while turning the ignition switch "ON", the cruise control function is deactivated and the "CRUISE" indicator light flashes.
-To reactivate the cruise control function, turn the ignition switch back to the "ACC" or "LOCK" position, and then turn it again to the "ON" position.
+- If you press the "CRUISE" main switch button while turning the ignition switch "ON", the cruise control function is deactivated and the cruise control indicator light flashes.
+To reactivate the cruise control function. turn the ignition switch back to the "Acc" or "LOCK" position, and then turn it again to the "ON" position. - If this indicator light and the CHECK